NixOS/rfcs/rfcs/0145-doc-strings.md

 | 1 `@{Keyword}:`  | `# @Example:` |`/** @Example: */` | `?` |
 | 2 `other`  | `?` | `?` | `?` |

-It is also possible to not implement this rfc:
+It is also possible to not implement this RFC:

 - By not implementing this feature, nix loses the ability for tool-generated documentation.
 - Documentation within code will remain unstable / only determined by nixdoc.